 - Publish and share (see promotion techniques of the Giveaway as they are quite similar).

 By following this straightforward method, I was able to produce a roundup post that received nearly 400 shares and to date is one of my largest long term traffic sources.
-Mention has put together some great expert roundups in their Field Guide series with hundreds of shares for each post as well.

 2. Write about features and make tutorials